Hillary Clinton Sent Pizza To Fans Waiting Overnight For Book Signing

-Amid loud assertions that the first woman presidential nominee of a major party has no business telling her side of the story, Hillary Clinton's memoir, What Happened, was released today.
-The former secretary of state kicked off her book tour with a signing in New York City and people began lining up last night for today's 11am event.
+Amidst loud assertions that the first woman presidential nominee of a major party has no business telling her side of the story, Hillary Clinton's memoir, What Happened, was released today.
+The former secretary of state kicked off her book tour with a signing in New York City and people began lining up last night for today's 11 a.m. event.
 (An impressive show of dedication for a politician who we're constantly reminded is oh-so-disliked.)

 Advertisement